G. de P. — We seem to be increasing in numbers all the time. Are there any questions this evening?

 The next question, please.

-Student — May I ask a question?
-Is it not a fact that after we pass from this physical state through the vale of death, our highest soul or self travels into the various other planets, as to schoolrooms, so that we may gain information to lead to what I may call a better preparation for the next reincarnation?
+Student — Is it not a fact that after we pass from this physical state through the vale of death, our highest soul or self travels into the various other planets, as to schoolrooms, so that we may gain information to lead to what I may call a better preparation for the next reincarnation?

 G. de P. — Yes, that is so.
 But not all of your constitution does it.